mezorian/mail-health-exporter/README.md

    - Verify all required environment variables are set
    - Ensure secrets are properly created (if using Docker secrets)

+4. **Web Interface Issues**:
+   - Verify port 9091 is accessible
+   - Check firewall rules for HTTP access
+   - Ensure the service is healthy using `docker-compose ps`

 ### Logs

 View container logs: